mongodb/terraform-provider-mongodbatlas/website/docs/d/organizations.html.markdown

 # Data Source: mongodbatlas_organizations

-`mongodbatlas_organizations` describe all Organizations.
+`mongodbatlas_organizations` describe all MongoDB Atlas Organizations.
 This represents organizations that have been created.

 ## Example Usage